marcelalozano27-ship-it/Predicting-CA-Poverty--ML-Project/README.md

 ---
 ### Data Download and Subset Creation

-The dataset is derived from the **American Community Survey (ACS) Public Use Microdata Sample (PUMS)**, which provides demographic, employment, and income indicators across the United States.
-Because the full ACS PUMS file is very large and contains hundreds of variables, we created a focused project subset for faster processing and reproducibility.
+This project uses individual level data from the American Community Survey (ACS) Public Use Microdata Sample for California.
+The full ACS dataset contains thousands of variables, many of which are not relevant for poverty classification tasks.

-Using DuckDB, we selected variables related to education, employment, income, demographics, health insurance, and disability status.
+To improve modeling efficiency and reproducibility, we created a structured analytical subset using DuckDB.
+Variables were selected based on their theoretical relationship to poverty risk, including education, employment status, wage income, housing burden, demographic characteristics, language ability, and health insurance coverage.

+A binary target variable, `poverty_status`, was engineered from the Poverty Income Ratio (POVPIP), where individuals with POVPIP < 100 were labeled as living below the poverty threshold and those with POVPIP ≥ 100 were labeled as above the poverty threshold.

-The final subset contains 25,000 sampled California individual records and 27 modeling variables.
-This subset was saved as a CSV and uploaded to GitHub so the notebook can be run without repeatedly downloading and processing the full ACS file.
+The resulting dataset contains approximately 25,000 sampled observations and 27 predictor variables.
+This cleaned subset was exported as a CSV file and stored in the project repository to ensure consistent replication of results across environments.

 ### Features Used